wminshew/blog/_posts/2018-03-27-personal-constitutions.markdown

 [^5]: Yes, I have several daily practices.
 Don’t worry, I have no intention of turning this into a productivity blog, despite being a personal sucker for [productivity porn](https://pmarchive.com/guide_to_personal_productivity.html).
 Perhaps one day I will write up my full system, but today is not that day.
 [^6]: As I will discuss in a later blog post, I believe feedback loops are the most important known forces/structures in the universe.
 [^7]: Another feedback loop!
+[^8]: If you think my principles or practice is stupid, we probably wouldn't have gotten along very well anyway.

 ---